 Vitamix has a strange design that might make it a bit difficult for you to get used to.
 It is also, however, on the high side.
 Ninja Professional Countertop Blender with 1100-Watt Base would be a great alternative if you can’t afford Vitamix.

 Like Vitamix, this product is powerful and versatile.
 It can be used for whipping all your ingredients into the finest mix.
 It has a great design, unlike Vitamix, and is easy to use.

 Consume Your Blends ASAP

 Don’t leave your juices and smoothies sitting for too long otherwise they lose all their nutrients.
 Oxidation starts the moment you cut your ingredients open.
-Consume them immediately after blending.
+Consume them immediately.